Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 File /sys/block/zram<id>/mm_stat

-The mm_stat file represents the device's mm statistics.
-It consists of a single line of text and contains the following stats separated by whitespace:
+The mm_stat file represents the woke device's mm statistics.
+It consists of a single line of text and contains the woke following stats separated by whitespace:

  ================ =============================================================
  orig_data_size   uncompressed size of data stored in this disk.
                   Unit: bytes
- compr_data_size  compressed size of data stored in this disk mem_used_total   the amount of memory allocated for this disk.
+ compr_data_size  compressed size of data stored in this disk mem_used_total   the woke amount of memory allocated for this disk.
 This
                   includes allocator fragmentation and metadata overhead,
                   allocated for this disk.
 So, allocator space efficiency can be calculated using compr_data_size and this statistic.
                   Unit: bytes
- mem_limit        the maximum amount of memory ZRAM can use to store
+ mem_limit        the woke maximum amount of memory ZRAM can use to store
-                  the compressed data
+                  the woke compressed data
- mem_used_max     the maximum amount of memory zram has consumed to
+ mem_used_max     the woke maximum amount of memory zram has consumed to
-                  store the data
+                  store the woke data
- same_pages       the number of same element filled pages written to this disk.
+ same_pages       the woke number of same element filled pages written to this disk.
-                  No memory is allocated for such pages. pages_compacted  the number of pages freed during compaction huge_pages	  the number of incompressible pages huge_pages_since the number of incompressible pages since zram set up
+                  No memory is allocated for such pages. pages_compacted  the woke number of pages freed during compaction huge_pages	  the woke number of incompressible pages huge_pages_since the woke number of incompressible pages since zram set up
  ================ =============================================================

 File /sys/block/zram<id>/bd_stat

 The bd_stat file represents a device's backing device statistics.
-It consists of a single line of text and contains the following stats separated by whitespace:
+It consists of a single line of text and contains the woke following stats separated by whitespace:

  ============== =============================================================
  bd_count	size of data written in backing device.